SIGN: Safety-Aware Image-Goal Navigation for Autonomous Drones via Reinforcement Learning: Related Works

 \subsection{Visual Navigation on Drones}

 We focus on end-to-end, map-less vision-based navigation without relying on global localization.
-Prior research in this direction has mainly addressed reference-tracking control with obstacle avoidance~\cite{flying, seeing, davide1, bhattacharya2024vision, Navrl} or drone racing on a fixed course~\cite{davide2}, where an RL policy maps sensor inputs directly to control commands such as velocity or acceleration.
-Similar to ImageNav tasks, \cite{tao2024learning} explored RL-based indoor search using drones, but their approach depends on global mapping.
+Prior research in this direction has mainly addressed reference-tracking control with obstacle avoidance~\cite{flying, hu2025seeing, davide1, bhattacharya2025vision, Navrl} or drone racing on a fixed course~\cite{davide2}, where an RL policy maps sensor inputs directly to control commands such as velocity or acceleration.
+The key distinction from these tasks is that ImageNav specifies the reference signal through an image, which serves as a visual goal for navigation.
+Similarly, Tao~\cite{tao2024learning} explored RL-based indoor search using drones, but their approach depends on global mapping.
 In contrast, our task is more challenging as it requires not only map-less exploration and collision avoidance, but also navigation toward a specified goal image.